MarineLvrge/MarineLevrague_7_26112021/readme.md

 The website only accept email adress '@groupomania.com' to ensure that only members of Groupomania Company can register, so you will have to specify that when you register.

-To create a moderator account, you will have to integrate manually on the database by placing the user column 'isAdmin' on 'true', in order to avoid problems related to the security of the application.
+To create a moderator account, you will have to integrate manually on the database by placing the user column 'isAdmin' on '1', in order to avoid problems related to the security of the application.